out-post/sentinel/res/manpages/ban.md

 ## HISTORY

-`ban` was introduced in TSentinel 0.0.1.
+`ban` was introduced in Sentinel 0.0.1.

 ## BUGS

 `target` might accept a user ID instead of a mention.
 This might cause the bot to look for that ID in the guild, which might fail.